 Many clubs use Field Day as the focus of their annual calendar.
 Many hams that are not otherwise interested in contesting or DXing find themselves meeting various challenges to help their club run a successful Field Day operation.
-Officially, Field Day is not a contest.
-But it is the thrill of the "non-contest contest" that brings out the best in thousands of amateurs who under most circumstances choose not to participate in the various sponsored contests.
+It is the thrill of the "non-contest contest" that brings out the best in thousands of amateurs who under most circumstances choose not to participate in the various sponsored contests.